 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Chert is among the most common but popular sedimentary rocks in the world.
-It is made out of microcrystalline quartz, which contributes to its excellent hardness on the Mohs scale and comes in almost every color but is usually red, brown, gray, or green.
+Chert is one of the most frequent and popular sedimentary rocks in the world.
+It is constructed of microcrystalline quartz, which contributes to its high Mohs hardness, and comes in a variety of colors, most notably red, brown, gray, and green.

 Chert is often confused with flint, which is a higher-grade material that was commonly used in the creation of tools such as arrowheads or knives.
 However, flint is a variety of chert.
 Some U.S. states where you can find common chert include Missouri, Pennsylvania, and Florida.
 It is often discovered interbedded with shale and limestone.